amentumspace/aviation_dosimetry/README.md

 Everyday cosmic radiation enters the Earth's atmosphere, significant amount of this radiation is made up of gamma rays.

-This validation study will be comparing data modeled from the Amentum API with data gathered in Western Australia in a University of Sydney study.
-(Possibly also a California study, not sure yet).
+This validation study will be comparing data modeled from the Amentum APIs, PARMA and CARI7,  with data gathered in Western Australia in a University of Sydney study.

 This study will validate the API's ability to model gamma radiation in Earth's atmosphere.

 ## Aim